 Davido, Wizkid, Big Shaq thrill Fans Last Night at #RhythmUnplugged2017

+It was a star-studded affair last night at the Rhythm Unplugged 2017.
+The stage was lit with energetic performances from Nigeria’s biggest music stars like Davido, Wizkid, Tiwa Savage, Olamide, Runtown, Wande Coal, Niniola, Maleek Berry, Small Doctor, Mayorkun, Ycee, Iyanya, Tjan and there was even a special performance from the world-renowned Big Shaq of […]

-The post Davido, Wizkid, Big Shaq thrill Fans Last Night at #RhythmUnplugged2017 appeared first on INFORMATION NIGERIA.
+The post Davido, Wizkid, Big Shaq thrill Fans Last Night at #RhythmUnplugged2017 appeared first on BellaNaija.

 Do you have something awesome to share with the world?
 Click here to share